pingcap/docs-cn/tidb-cloud/tidb-cloud-auditing.md

 #### Step 3.
 Enable audit logging

-In the TiDB Cloud console, go back to the **Audit Logging** dialog box where you got the TiDB Cloud account ID，and then take the following steps:
+In the TiDB Cloud console, go back to the **Audit Logging** dialog box where you got the TiDB Cloud account ID, and then take the following steps:

 1. In the **Bucket URI** field, enter your full GCS bucket name.
 2. In the **Bucket Region** field, select the GCS region where the bucket locates.